LarsWigger/Kaggle-Bengali.AI-Competition/README.md

 # OCR Kaggle Competition

 ## Competition Description
-The competition can be viewed at https://www.kaggle.com/c/bengaliai-cv19.
+The competition can be viewed [here](https://www.kaggle.com/c/bengaliai-cv19).
 The task was a multilabel classification problem: For every image, one of 168 Grapheme Roots, 11 Vowel Diacritics and 7 Consonant Diacritics had to be predicted.
 The training data consisted of 200840 137x236 grayscale images (given as arrays/dataframes of numberical pixel values divided among 4 .parquet files).
 The private validation data consisted of a similiar, if not identical, amount of images.

 ## Result